 Helping you to save lives with partnerships, strategies, and resources for overdose prevention.

 Communities around the nation are bringing local stakeholders together to implement real solutions that save lives.
-The National Overdose Prevention Network (NOPN) is a community of inspired learners ready to share best practices and create new knowledge together.
+The National Overdose Prevention Network (NOPN) is a community of inspired learners ready to share best practices and innovative strategies for taking an “all hands on deck” approach and building your strategy.

 Partnership Map.png

-Tackle overdose in your community with proven strategies & resources
+Tackle drug addiction and overdose in your community with proven strategies & resources

 How does NOPN benefit you?